 The last difference between customer service and customer experience is how they are measured and connected to other events.

-Customer experience is all about the customer’s relationship with a business.
+- Customer experience is all about the customer’s relationship with a business.
 It cannot be quantified or pinned down to one single event or interaction.
-In this way, customer experience is an ongoing relationship - if a customer keeps coming back to your business (which we all want!), their customer experience continues.
+In this way, customer experience is an ongoing relationship - if a customer keeps coming back to your business, their customer experience continues.

 - Customer service refers to a specific event, i.e. a customer reaching out for help and support, or making a complaint.
 As an event, it can be measured by a number of metrics, such as first time resolution rate and average response time.
 In this way, customer service is a quantifiable, isolated event.

 The takeaway: how to succeed at service & experience

 Despite the differences between them, customer service and customer experience are inextricably linked.

 Ultimately, a business needs to succeed at both in order to thrive and foster lasting brand loyalty.

 And in an increasingly saturated market, offering outstanding customer service and experiences is the only sure-fire way to stand out from your competitors.